On the Testimony of Two Witnesses

 In John 16:20, Jesus says that the earth would rejoice over His death: “Truly, truly, I say to you, that you will weep and lament, but the world will rejoice.”
 The fact that the earth is depicted rejoicing over the death of the two witnesses is another subtle hint that the two witnesses are Jesus Christ.
 This blasphemous merriment also points to Jesus in another way.
 Rather than exchanging gifts at Jesus’ birth as Christians did for many centuries and still do today at Christmas, Jesus’ enemies are depicted in v.
 10 exchanging gifts at His death in a dark parody of Christmas.
 Similar merriment was to be expected at the death of Jesus the son of Ananus—perhaps even more so.
 But before discussing the people’s reaction to this man’s death, let us first turn our attention to the earth’s general reaction to their dead during the siege of Jerusalem.

-Revelation 11:9-10 Commentary: Because Jesus the son of Ananus was killed in Jerusalem on Passover, Jews from all over the World would have witnessed His Death fulfilling vs. 9-10.
+A Preterist Interpretation, Exposition and Commentary of Revelation 11:9-10: Because Jesus the son of Ananus was killed in Jerusalem on Passover, Jews from all over the World would have witnessed His Death fulfilling vs. 9-10.

 11But after the three and a half days a breath of life from God entered them, and they stood on their feet, and terror struck those who saw them.
 12Then they heard a loud voice from heaven saying to them, “Come up here.”
 And they went up to heaven in a cloud, while their enemies looked on.